November 02, 2017

 Exercise 30-60 minutes per day

-Day suggests doing workouts that leave you feeling energized and not exhausted.
+According to Emily Day, an advanced practice registered nurse (APRN) at The University of Kansas Health System, you should engage in workouts that leave you feeling energized but not exhausted.
 Working yourself ragged may sound like a good way to tire yourself out, but feeling depleted can actually lead to anxiety and sleep difficulty.

 Walking, jogging, Pilates, yoga and swimming are all exercises that – when done at moderate paces – can give you a post-workout boost that won’t leave you feeling drained.